 Simple English definitions for legal terms

-Read a random definition: articles of agreement
+Read a random definition: special-form drawing

 A sit-in is when a group of people sit or lie down in a place and refuse to leave as a way of protesting against something they disagree with.
 It started as a way for people who were not allowed in certain places because of their race to show that they deserved to be treated equally.
 Now, it can be used for any kind of protest.